r-grandorder/tri-hermes/en/pages/Interludes/Lakshmibai.md

 **Ushiwakamaru:**
 Such an earnest approach for playing around, I see!
-----Still, yes, just like I've been told, for some reason, it feels she's way too serious, no...?
+-Still, yes, just like I've been told, for some reason, it feels she's way too serious, no...?